 - Free-rotation bindings pivot and move with the natural motion of your feet.
 They also prevent snow pile-up.

-Snowshoes feature crampons, or cleats, to provide superior traction.
+Snowshoes feature crampons, or cleats, to provide superior traction as you walk.
 These cleats may be located on various parts of the snowshoes:

 - Toe Crampons: Located on the undersides of the bindings, these cleats pivot with your feet as you move.